PhilippeSchlup/Number-Identifier/README.md

 # Number Identifier
 ## Overview

-This number identifier/classifier was built using the pandas and Scikit-Learn libraries.
-The model used is an SGD Classifier.
+This project uses the Scikit-Learn and Pandas libraries to build an SGD Classifier model to identify a number that you insert.
+The model is trained in the MNIST dataset where it learns patterns in the number's writing features to predict the number.

 <p align="center">
   <img height="350" width="600" src="https://github.com/user-attachments/assets/9c446aec-1852-4ae6-889c-0d9823805866">